kacollins/DataComparison/README.md

         * server name for second database
         * name of second database
     * example: Dev,DevServerName,DevDBName,Test,TestServerName,TestDBName
+* ColumnsToIgnore.supersecret
+    * list of columns to ignore
+    * default list will be used if list is not provided

 The results will go in a folder called Outputs under bin\Debug, with one file per database pair per day.